rollkit/docs/guides/hyperlane-use-tia-for-gas.md

 ```

 :::tip
-In this guide, we're using a predefined seep phrase for simplicity.
+In this guide, we're using a predefined seed phrase for simplicity.
 Alternatively you can generate and use your own:

 ```bash
 wasmd keys add my-key